-A list of foodborne diseases gives you a good idea about different types of foodborne diseases or illnesses.
-The increased rate of the foodborne disease has become a great concern over the world.
+A list of common food borne diseases or illness gives you a good idea about different types of foodborne diseases or illnesses.
+The increased rate of foodborne disease has become a great concern over the world.
 Every year millions of people are infected with foodborne pathogens, get hospitalized and die due to the consumption of foods along with a variety of foodborne pathogens transmitted onto foods.

-There are several bacteria that cause foodborne diseases associated with various food, we consume every day.
+There are several bacteria that cause common food borne diseases associated with various food, we consume every day.
 In this context, a list of the foodborne disease has been discussed along with the associated infectious bacteria and foods they found.
-This list of foodborne disease makes you understand the symptoms of food poisoning, foods, hygiene, and bacteria.
+This list of the food borne disease makes you understand the symptoms of food poisoning, foods, hygiene, and bacteria.